 - The butcher will likely remove the gallbladder from your liver before you purchase it.
 I also like to cut away any bit of tendon or ‘miscellaneous bits’ leaving only the liver behind.
 However if you’re following the instructions for a smooth pate there is no need to do this as the sieve will catch all those bits.

-- You can add a dash of alcohol to a liver pate recipe if you fancy.
-Traditionally a port or calvados would be used, but if you get into making regular batches of homemade liver pate, do shake it up a bit and try something new.
+- You can add a dash of alcohol to a liver pate recipe if you fancy it.
+Traditionally, a port or calvados would be used, but if you get into making regular batches of homemade liver pate, do shake it up a bit and try something new.
 Why not try a dash of brandy, whisky or rum?
 If you find a new favourite, please let us know in the comments below!

 How do you make a smooth liver pate?